 This Guy…

 There you have it, 10 of the worst law firm commercials out there.
-Joking aside, I imagine many of the these lawyers are perfectly good at their jobs, but these commercials are possibly the last thing that would help convince audiences of that.
+Joking aside, I imagine many of the these lawyers are perfectly good at their jobs, but these law firm commercials are possibly the last thing that would help convince audiences of that.

 Clear Message

-While these tactics might work in front of a jury or judge who are strongly obligated to listen to said lawyers, it doesn’t work so much for 30-second TV commercials, where catching people’s attention and delivering a clear message are critical.
+While these tactics might work in front of a jury or judge who is strongly obligated to listen to said lawyers, it doesn’t work so much for 30-second TV commercials, where catching people’s attention and delivering a clear message are critical.
 This guy here is a perfect example of not doing either.

-More effective law firm commercials like this one may also involve a talking head, but manages to catch the viewer’s attention with the sad music and guy crying in front of them, and then deliver the clear message: there are some cases even we can’t win.
+More effective law firm commercials like this one may also involve a talking head, but manages to catch the viewer’s attention with the sad music and the guy crying in front of them and then deliver the clear message: there are some cases even we can’t win.
 It’s funny, memorable, and we wouldn’t be surprised if it was very effective in driving potential clients to their firm.

 Production Value